 - Water must be recirculating if used in a fountain or other decorative water feature.

 - Pond restrictions.
-Existing water levels may be maintained; ponds may be drained and/or filled only with District approval of written application; New ponds must be supplied by an alternate water source.
+Existing water levels may be maintained in existing lined ponds; ponds needing repair may be drained and/or filled only with District approval of written application; New ponds must be supplied by an alternate water source.

 - Table service restrictions.
 Restaurants and other eating establishments that provide table service shall refrain from serving water except upon specific request by a customer.

 - Leaks must be repaired immediately.
 If repairs are delayed, water service to the property must be turned off to prevent water loss until the repair has been completed.

 Penalties for Failure to Comply With Water Use Restrictions:

 Warnings: A written warning will be issued for a first violation.

 Fines: Second violation will be a fine of $250.